 Optimize your travel to minimize anxiety; don’t compromise on that.
 For me that means using tools to get through the security line efficiently, keep my itinerary organized and stay up to date on flight changes.

 If your company uses SAP Concur, you might be one of the many travelers with a complimentary subscription to TripIt Pro (normally $49/year).
-Visit the SAP Concur App Center and search for “My Travel Network” to find out.
+Visit the SAP Concur App Center to connect your accounts.